Chevrolet Cavalier, 1998-2000

 Convertible Top and Convertible Top Parts

-- Quality: Made to Chevrolet specs, 100% fit guarantee.
+- Quality: Made to original specs, 100% fit guarantee.

-- Original Configuration: Two piece top, top and window section, joined upon installation.
+- Original Configuration: Two piece top, top section and window section integrate upon installation.

 - Shop with confidence: 6 year manufacturer warranty.